 The advantage of this is more efficient and comprehensive development as codebases can be shared cross-platform.

-Xamarin apps have a strong presence in 2023 and beyond.
-Here are some popular Xamarin apps, which have made an entry in all industries from healthcare to gaming, technology, and more.
+Xamarin apps will have a strong presence in 2023 and beyond.
+Here are some popular Xamarin apps, which have made an entry in all industries, from healthcare to gaming, technology, and more.

 Industry: Travel and transportation

 UPS Mobile app is one of the best apps made using Xamarin, having over five million installs.
 The mobile app helps track deliveries from its shipment to reaching the hands of its customers.
 It is active both on Android and iOS platforms.

 UPS also has an in-app measurement tool where one can take package dimensions on the go.
 Michele Ivy, Director of Customer Technology, Internet Systems at UPS, reiterates that the ability to develop a vast amount of Xamarin code, most of it only once, that serves multiple platforms is an incredible efficiency benefit.

 Industry: Health Provider